Portugal in the Middle Ages: Afonso III

-Dinis I
+Denis I

 The chief problems now confronting the monarchy were no longer military, but social, economic and constitutional.
 The reign of Denis was not a period of uninterrupted peace.
 At the outset his legitimacy was disputed by his brother Afonso, and a brief civil war ensued.
-Hostilities between Portugal and the reunited kingdoms of León and Castile were terminated in 1297 by a treaty of alliance, in accordance with which Ferdinand IV of Castile married Constance, daughter of Dinis, while Afonso, son of Denis, married Beatrice of Castile, daughter of Ferdinand.
+Hostilities between Portugal and the reunited kingdoms of León and Castile were terminated in 1297 by a treaty of alliance, in accordance with which Ferdinand IV of Castile married Constance, daughter of Denis, while Afonso, son of Denis, married Beatrice of Castile, daughter of Ferdinand.
 A further outbreak of civil war, between the king and the heir-apparent, was averted in 1293 by the queen-consort Elizabeth of Portugal, who had married Denis in 1281, and was canonized for her many virtues in the 16th century.
 She rode between the hostile camps, and succeeded in arranging an honourable peace between her husband and her son.